top of page

 How to Get to Salem Massachusetts

-Salem, Massachusetts: Halloween is Here
+Salem, Massachusetts in October: Halloween is Here

 We hope you’re prepared for your Halloween trip to Salem, MA.
 There is a plethora of things to do, sites to see, and food to eat while in town, and nobody does Halloween better than Salem.
 If you’re looking for a fun, haunted Halloween night, then Salem is most definitely the place you need to be.
 And if you want to experience the spooky season without all the craziness of overflowing streets, visit Salem in October the week or two before Halloween.
 The decorations are all out, the haunted vibes are in town, and festivities have begun.
 But you won’t have to deal with insane crowds like you will on the day of Halloween.